fabianadeandrade/python-automation/README.md

 # step one - login at the company's login
 #  Link: https://dlp.hashtagtreinamentos.com/python/intensivao/login
+# pip install pyautogui

 # step two: login

 # step three: import/export the database
+# pip install pandas openpyxl numpy (if you do not have these on your computer)

 # step four: register product

 # step five: Repeat step four until all products are registered

-# pip install pyautogui

 # explanation of the commands/code into python
 # pyautogui.click - click with the mouse